Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 How to Choose the Right Budget PM Tool

-Choosing the cheapest project management tool in 2026 depends heavily on what kind of work you're managing.
-Here's a decision framework:
+Picking the cheapest project management tool in 2026 depends heavily on what kind of work you're managing.
+Here's how to think about it:

 By Team Size